syuanjyunsun/mitebiomechanics/README.md

 newsmallmiteintensity: density of M. nataliae (local number divided by local surface area) on a given body part
 oldsmallintensity: total density of M. nataliae (total number divided by total surface area) of a beetle

+force:
+miteid/id: individual id of mite
+mite: species of mite
+substrate: tested on substrate or on beetle
+tr: specific body parts that mites were tested
+angles: angles of pulling force
+force: strength of pulling force (mN)

+hair quantification on abdomen:
+id: beetle individual id
+replicate: replicates of sampled area on a given beetle
+num: number of hairs
+type: type of hair (long/short)